Majolicas

 Majolicas: detailed description above

-In Praise of Nature: works that emulate trees, moss, rocks, etc
+In Praise of Nature: works that emulate trees, moss, rocks, etc that concentrate on renewal and hope

 Collapsed Forms: works referring to distressing changes in our world